joannasese/nola-garden/README.md

 Have a suggestion?
 Need to report a bug?
 File an issue with a pull request at https://github.com/joannasese/nola-garden/pulls.

 Licensing statement:
 This project has been licensed under the MIT open source license.
+See LICENSE.txt.